 Let’s understand how this book is different from all the other books.
 How does it stand out from all other sales books?

-The two factors that make the SPIN Selling book unique are-
+The two factors that make SPIN Selling unique are-

-Here is the chapter-by-chapter summary of the SPIN selling book.
+Here is the chapter-by-chapter summary of the book.

 Traditional Model of the Sales call:

 Almost everybody who’s been through sales training in the last 60 years knows about open and closed questions.
-These classic questioning methods may work in small sales, but they certainly won’t help you in bigger ones.
+Read more about probing sales questions, These classic questioning methods may work in small sales, but they certainly won’t help you in bigger ones.

 Once you’ve uncovered the needs, traditional sales training teaches you to give the benefits of your product or service to the consumer.